damekk/Ac-tracking/README.md

-# Ac-tracking
-Track airctrafts by using ADSB antenna and Piaware software

 # ADS-B Aircraft Tracking with PiAware on Debian Linux

+## Introduction
+Track aircraft using an ADS-B antenna and PiAware software on a Raspberry Pi running Debian Linux.

 ## Equipment and Software Needed